 For the Best and Most Attentive Oral Surgery in Dubai

-A renowned and experienced Oral surgeon can easily and flawlessly offer oral surgery in Dubai whenever you as a patient needs it the most.
+Oral Surgery is a renowned and experienced Oral surgeon can easily and flawlessly offer oral surgery in Dubai whenever you as a patient needs it the most.
 The following are some of the procedures that belong to this category.

 Wisdom teeth removal

 - Sometimes, the third molars do not have the space needed to erupt and as a result, remain retained in the jaw.
 When this begins to cause pain and swelling in the gums or if they are linked with cysts, you need surgical help to aid you in this dilemma.

 - Wisdom teeth erupt between 17 to 25 years of age.
 If they happen to be totally submerged under the gum, they are called “impacted”.
 If they are only partially covered by the gum, they are called “semi-impacted”.

 - Wisdom teeth removal involves the extraction of these third molars when they begin to cause infection, pain, tumors, and damage to other teeth.

 - Surgical extraction is the process of removing a tooth through gum incision, sectioning the tooth into two or more pieces, cutting the bone and providing stitches.

 - If a professional recommends you head to an oral or maxillofacial surgeon, they do so to ensure the tooth is removed only by the best in the business.

 - Surgical extraction requires some kind of sedation or anesthesia and the time taken to perform this procedure generally depends on the thickness of bone surrounding the tooth, the position of the tooth, the physical health of the patient and the length and curvature of the roots.